SashaGordin/join-the-siege/README.md

 Please aim to spend 3 hours on this challenge.

 Once completed, submit your solution by sharing a link to your forked repository.
 Please also provide a brief write-up of your ideas, approach, and any instructions needed to run your solution.

+> **Note:** All documentation and detailed explanation of the project, including setup, API usage, extension guides, and deployment, can be found in [API_DOCUMENTATION.md](./API_DOCUMENTATION.md).